L. Gardner and Sons: Post-war diesels

-After the war the 'LW' diesel engine continued to be built in large numbers for lorries and buses and was later supplemented by the more modern 'LX'.
-In the mid-sixties, the LW range was upgraded to develop 20 bhp per cylinder, and known as LW20.
+After the war the LW diesel engine continued to be built in large numbers for lorries and buses and was later supplemented by the more modern LX.
+In the mid-1960s, the LW range was upgraded to develop 20 bhp per cylinder, and known as LW20.
 The 6LX was upgraded in 1967 from 150 bhp @1700rpm to 180 bhp @1850rpm.
 An 8-cylinder version was developed which developed 240 bhp @ 1850rpm, and was said to be the smoothest running automotive diesel ever built.
-The larger '6L3' and '8L3' engines were used in railway locomotives, such as British Rail Class 01 and 04 and also in vessels of up to 120 feet such as MV Havengore, and maxi yachts Condor and Condor of Bermuda.
+The larger 6L3 and 8L3 engines were used in railway locomotives, such as British Rail Class 01 and 04 and also in vessels of up to 120 feet such as MV Havengore, and maxi yachts Condor and Condor of Bermuda.

 Takeover and decline

 In June 1976, Rolls-Royce acquired a 17% shareholding, but, in December 1977, the business was purchased by Hawker Siddeley.

 In the summer of 1986, after months of denials, Perkins Engines purchased Gardner to complement their line of lighter diesel engines.
-Production was then shut down until October, because Gardner's truck engine market share had slumped precariously, although Gardner's market for buses and coaches was doing better.
+Production then ceased until October, because Gardner's truck engine market share had slumped precariously, although Gardner's market for buses and coaches was doing better.

 L. Gardner and Sons ceased production of new engines in the early 1990s.
 The introduction of emissions regulations for road-going Gardner diesels would have required the development of significantly modified, or totally new, engine designs, and in the marine market there was a shift away from big, low-speed, high-torque engines such as Gardners, towards adapted high-speed automotive turbodiesels.

-Gardner engines
+Gardner automotive engines list

+These were often fitted as marine equipment (or retro fitted) but initially designed as automotive use.
+The alloy crankcase is the clue to the original design intentions from Gardner.
+Any engine with a cast iron crankcase is marine or stationary use.

+Common power units, not all are listed: